RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> 4 hugo alexander          14 hugo alexander - 14
 ```

-Finally, `separate()` from `tidyr`, although not part of `stringr`, is an indespensible function for string manipulation.
+Finally, `separate()` from `tidyr`, although not part of `stringr`, is indispensable for string manipulation.
 It turns one character column into many.

 ```r